riktenx/damage-counter/README.md

 ## Changelog

 ###### v1.8 - 28-Jul-2022
-- Added feature to sort the list of players in party by damage done in descending order
+- Added config option to sort the list of players in party by damage done in descending order

 ###### v1.7 - 20-Jul-2022
 - Refactored the plugin to make it work with the new Party plugin